OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_5104.rst

 - `Fix required IPv4 when IPAM driver is selected <https://github.com/OpenNebula/one/issues/3615>`__.
 - `Do not allow user to increase his privileages to manage VMs <https://github.com/OpenNebula/one/issues/4416>`__.
 - `Do not allow wrong string in VM_*_OPERATIONS attribute <https://github.com/OpenNebula/one/issues/4417>`__.
+- `Fix problem with unmanage nics at deploy time <https://github.com/OpenNebula/one/issues/4207>`__.